joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/06/07/business/jobs-report-markets.html

 **Live Updates: U.S. Hiring Rises Strongly**\
-`The pace of hiring was unexpectedly robust in May, showing a gain of 272,000 jobs.`\
+`The pace of hiring was unexpectedly robust in May, showing a gain of 272,000 jobs, but the unemployment rate ticked up slightly, to 4 percent.`\
 https://nytimes.com/live/2024/06/07/business/jobs-report-may-economy

 **5 Children’s Movies to Stream Now**\